 Let’s go into some detail about each of our suggestions to make your medical school application stand out.

-1. Academic Rigor and Excellence
+1. Academics and Excellence

 Your academic record is the cornerstone of your application.
 Medical schools scrutinize your GPA and MCAT scores to assess your ability to handle rigorous academic work.
 Excelling in both your science courses and broader academic areas is crucial to presenting a balanced and competent profile.
 Learning how to make your medical school application stand out starts with a strong academic foundation.